Fees and key information

 (core, 15 credits)

-Key to the module’s focus is the examination of corporate strategy and the inter-relationships between corporate strategy, leadership and corporate communications.
+Key to the module’s focus is the examination of corporate strategy and the inter-relationships between corporate strategy, leadership, and corporate communications.

-Read full detailsLeading Innovation
+Read full details

 (core, 15 credits)

-a range of leadership theories and techniques to critically evaluate and develop their own personal leadership style
+• a range of leadership theories and techniques to critically evaluate and develop your own personal leadership style

-a range of leadership theories and techniques to critically evaluate contemporary innovation practice, and organisations in a range of industries engaged with innovation practice
+• a range of leadership theories and techniques to critically evaluate contemporary innovation practice in organisations in a range of companies and industries engaged with innovation

-a range of innovation theories and techniques to critically evaluate contemporary innovation processes, and organisations in a range of industries that innovate
+• a range of innovation theories and techniques to critically evaluate contemporary innovation processes in organisations in a range of industries that innovate

-the synergies between leadership and innovation in a range of contexts
+• the synergies between leadership and innovation in a range of business contexts

 The Module will be based around two themes:

-(i) Theme 1: Leadership, where they will study, reflect on, and use leadership theories and techniques to assess and develop their own personal leadership style.
+(i) Theme 1: Leadership, where students will study, reflect on, and use leadership theories and techniques to assess and develop their own personal leadership style.
 By doing this, students will be closely engaging with and evaluating classic and contemporary theories, and directly applying the ideas from these theories to their own experience and ambitions.

-(ii) Theme 2: Innovation, where they will study, analyse, and evaluate the innovation processes of selected organisations and industries (by critiquing, for example, Case Studies), and how innovation is achieved and operates within the contemporary economy (by critiquing, for example, classic and contemporary examples).
 In addition, students will study the synergies between leadership and innovation, an emerging area in academic research and in practice.
-By doing this, students will be closely engaging with and evaluating innovation practice and performance, informed by the leadership theories and techniques covered in Theme 1.
+By doing this, students will be closely engaging with and evaluating innovation practice and performance, informed by leadership theories and techniques, covered in Theme 1.

-Each theme will conclude with an assignment: Theme 1 will conclude with a team-based formative assignment, and Theme 2 will conclude with a pairs-based summative assignment.
-Once complete, this Module aims to enable students to understand a long-term timeline.
-Firstly, students will ‘look back’ and be exposed to classic and contemporary leadership texts, so they can critically evaluate and develop their own personal leadership style.
-Secondly, they will ‘look forward’ and critically evaluate how innovation can further emerge in the economy and society, and how contemporary and future organisations and industries can ensure sustainability through enhanced innovation, blended with enhanced organisational leadership.
+• Secondly, they will ‘look forward’ and critically evaluate how innovation can further emerge in the economy and society, and how contemporary and future organisations and industries can ensure sustainability through enhanced innovation, blended with enhanced organisational leadership.

-Read full detailsStrategic Marketing
+Read full details

 (core, 15 credits)

-The module seeks to present the latest developments in strategic marketing thinking and development of marketing plans.
-The module critically evaluates the linkages between strategic marketing planning and corporate planning, organisations marketing competencies in relation to competitive advantage, market performance, customers, competitors, product and service portfolios, current and future positioning and value proposition.
-It also applies appropriate analytical frameworks and techniques suitable for planning, implementation, measurement and evaluation of marketing plans.
+You will be presented with the latest developments in strategic marketing thinking and development of marketing plans.
+You will be given the opportunity in collaboration with either the university small business clinic and or Riipen and or CIM Pitch and or an external organisation.
+To work with an organisation and engage with their set ‘live’ company brief to develop their assessed organisations strategic marketing plan.
+You will critically evaluate the linkages between strategic marketing planning and corporate planning, organisations marketing competencies in relation to competitive advantage, market performance, customers, competitors, product and service portfolios, current and future positioning and value proposition.
+You will also apply appropriate analytical frameworks, tools and techniques suitable for planning, implementation, measurement and evaluation of marketing plans for the given ‘live’ organisation brief.

 Aims of the module: